MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/navigating.md

 Another way of looking at this command is asking what owns or contains what.
 The user owns mail folders, and mail folders contain messages.
 Add the prefix and you get `Get-MgUserMailFolderMessage`.

-Use [Using Find-MgGraphCommand cmdlet](find-mg-graph-command.md) to discover which API path a command calls by providing a URI or a command name.
+Use [Find-MgGraphCommand](find-mg-graph-command.md) to discover which API path a command calls by providing a URI or a command name.

 ### Listing parameters